RosettaCommons/documentation/application_documentation/antibody-protocol.md

 [path to executable] /antibody_model_CDR_H3.[platform|linux/mac][compile|gcc/ ixx]release –database [path to database] @options
 ```

-Sample options for a production run may look like: (this is an example, see details in [[Documentation for RosettaAntibody3 application: Antibody Modeler Protocol (Loop H3 and VL-VH)|antibody-model-CDR-H3]] .
+Sample options for a production run may look like: (this is an example, see details in [[RosettaAntibody3 application: Antibody Modeler Protocol (Loop H3 and VL-VH)|antibody-model-CDR-H3]] .

 Flags starting from "-kic\_bump\_overlap\_factor 0.36" to "-loops:outer\_cycles 5" will turn on the NGK or KIC2 for H3 loop modeling.
 Without these flags, the code is running KIC1 for H3

 ```
     -nstruct 2000
     -s grafted.relaxed.pdb                             # Output of the antibody.py
     -antibody::remodel              perturb_kic        # low-res H3 modeling
     -antibody::snugfit              true               # VL-VH orientation optimization via docking -antibody::refine               refine_kic         # high-res H3 modeling